stwalsh4118/clio/docs/delivery/4/prd.md

 ### Must Have

 1. SQLite database is created in configured location (`~/.clio/clio.db`)
-2. Database schema includes sessions, conversations, and commits tables
+2. Database schema includes sessions, conversations, messages, and commits tables
 3. Full-text search indexes are created for keyword searching
-4. New conversations are automatically indexed as they are captured
+4. New conversations are automatically stored and indexed in database as they are captured
-5. New commits are automatically indexed as they are captured
+5. New commits are automatically stored and indexed in database as they are captured
 6. Sessions can be queried by date range
 7. Sessions can be queried by project name
 8. Full-text search returns relevant sessions by keywords
 9. Query performance is acceptable (<100ms for typical queries)
 10. Database handles thousands of sessions without performance degradation
-11. Indexing failures are logged but don't prevent data capture
+11. Database write failures are logged but don't prevent data capture
 12. Database schema can be migrated if changes are needed

 ## Dependencies